arvatoaws-labs/wordpress-helm-chart/README.md

 Todos V2
 * [ ] add nginx rate limit for dynamic calls
+  - Or do this is the traefik ingress?
 * [ ] add security headers
 * [ ] add ip auth for wp-admin?
 * [ ] add internal php upstream for status